Statistical inference of the extent at which Darwinian natural

 retrieved entries was dedicated to codon data simulation for natural

 selection analyses.
-Given the ever increasing diverse types of models of
+Given the ever increasing diversity natural

-natural selection inference from molecular data that exist, there is
+selection inference models that exist, there is indeed need for

 Population genomic studies provided the mathematical foundation upon